-When most people think of the daiquiri, they think of a rum soaked frozen poolside concoction, sometimes made with strawberries.
-While they aren’t entirely wrong, the traditional daiquiri is actually a classic cocktail served straight up like a martini.
+When most people think of the daiquiri, they think of a rum and sugar soaked frozen poolside concoction, sometimes made with strawberries.
+While they aren’t entirely wrong, the traditional daiquiri recipe is actually a classic cocktail served straight up like a martini.

 I’m not going to go all history on you, but the Hemingway Daiquiri is a souped-up variation of the traditional daiquiri, named after Earnest Hemingway himself.
-History tells us this was his drink of choice while he was writing and living in Cuba, and I don’t blame him one bit.
+History tells us this was his drink of choice while he was writing and living in Cuba.
+From what I’ve read, the cocktail slowly evolved over time to Hemingway’s liking.

-The Hemingway Daiquiri poses two differences.
-While the traditional daiquiri feels a little too simple for my taste, the Hemingway twist is absolutely perfect with the addition of fresh grapefruit juice and my beloved maraschino liqueur.
-The maraschino and grapefruit adds another dimension by contributing a unique combo of balanced flavors while cutting the limes tartness—a true classic.
+The Hemingway Daiquiri poses two very important differences.
+Maraschino liqueur and fresh grapefruit juice.
+The maraschino and grapefruit adds another dimension by contributing a unique combo of balanced flavors while cutting the limes tartness.

 While it may not be what you expected, the daiquiri is still the perfect refreshing summer cocktail in my eyes, even if it’s not frozen and served in a pineapple.Print